+We now discuss some details of our market and explain how they motivate our later modeling assumptions.
 We model the Tucson grid area, which includes most of southeastern Arizona.
 Electricity service is provided by Tucson Electric Power (TEP), a vertically integrated, investor-owned regulated utility.
-TEP's service territory covers 1,155 square miles and includes a population of approximately one million.9 In 2011, 41 percent of TEP retail electricity consumption was residential, 21 percent commercial, and 38 percent industrial and public.
-In Tucson, the demand for power, called load, peaks during the summer, due to high usage of air conditioning (for instance, average August temperature is 88 degrees Fahrenheit).
-In 2011, residential customers faced retail prices of 9.9 cents/kWh; commercial and industrial customers faced retail prices of 9.4 cents/kWh.10
+TEP's service territory covers 1,155 square miles and includes a population of approximately one million.
+In 2011, 41 percent of TEP retail electricity consumption was residential, 21 percent commercial, and 38 percent industrial and public.
+During this time period, average retail prices were 9.9 cents/kWh for residential customers and 9.4 cents/kWh for commercial and industrial customers.
+Our simulations specify a fixed retail price that lies between these two values.

-As of the end of 2011, TEP owned or leased generation units with total capacity of 2,275 MW.
+As of the end of 2011, TEP owned or leased generation units with a total capacity of 2,275 MW.
 This capacity is virtually all powered by fossil fuel.
 In Arizona, there are 2,090 MW of planned new fossil fuel generation capacity, all of which are from natural gas generators.
-91% of the planned new fossil fuel capacity in Arizona is from combined cycle generators with the
+Combined cycle natural gas generators have lower marginal costs and greenhouse gas emissions but higher construction costs than other natural gas generators.
+91% of the planned new fossil fuel capacity in Arizona is from combined cycle generators with the remaining from

-8An exception is Lamont [2008], who does include time-varying generation.
+&lt;sup>8An exception is Lamont [2008], who does include time-varying generation.

-9Detailed information about TEP customers and operations are found in the 2011 10-K annual report for UniSource Energy Corp., TEP's parent company; [see UniSource, 2012].
+&lt;sup>9Detailed information about TEP customers and operations are found in the 2011 10-K annual report for UniSource Energy Corp., TEP's parent company; [see UniSource, 2012].

-10UniSource [2012].
+$^{10}$ UniSource [2012].

-remaining from gas turbine generators.
+gas turbine generators.
 Nationally, 88% of planned new natural gas capacity is combined cycle.
-Combined cycle generators have lower marginal costs and greenhouse gas emissions but higher construction costs.11
+Given these figures, our base specifications allow new fossil fuel investment only in combined cycle natural gas generators.

-We now discuss some details of this market that motivate our later modeling assumptions.
 Tucson is situated within the Western Interconnection, the electrical grid that encompasses the Western U.S. and part of Western Canada.
 TEP is responsible for system operations and for scheduling generation and transmission power flows within its grid area.
 At different times, TEP both imports and exports power over the Western Interconnection.
+Our base model treats Tucson in isolation but we also consider robustness specifications that allow for imports and exports.

 TEP is subject to a state-mandated Renewable Portfolio Standard which calls for an increasing fraction of load to be generated from renewable sources until 15 percent of load is from renewables by 2025.
 For 2011 the standard was 3 percent.
 TEP satisfies the standard through a combination of its own solar generation, wholesale purchases of renewable energy, distributed solar generation by its customers, and retirement of banked renewable energy credits.
 Total distributed (i.e., customer-sited) solar capacity in TEP's service territory was 30.4 MW as of the end of 2011; enough to supply 0.3% of annual electricity consumption.
+Given its small scale and lack of available data, we do not model the distributed solar that is already present in our base environment.
+The Renewable Portfolio Standard figure of 15 percent, together with the near-absence of wind generation in Arizona, motivates our choice of examining scenarios where 10, 15, and 20 percent of generation is from solar.